Non-blocking I/O with regular files

 Every now and them, I hear some programmer complain that a given piece of code uses blocking I/O. The claim is typically that blocking I/O damages the responsiveness of applications, especially if it has a user interface.
 Hence, solely non-blocking I/O should be used, along with polling (poll() or select()) or an event handling framework (glib, Qt, etc).

-But nevertheless, non-blocking mode will not work.
-It simply will not work.
+Nevertheless, non-blocking mode will not fix it.
+It will simply not work.
 Checking a file for readability or writeability always succeeds immediately.
 If the system needs time to perform the I/O operation, it will put the task in non-interruptible sleep from the read or write system call.
+In other words, if you can assume that a file descriptor refers to a regular file, do not waste your time (or worse, other people's time) in implementing non-blocking I/O.